PHOENIXCONTACT/MORYX-Framework/docs/articles/Tutorials/HowToCreateResource.md

 }
 ````

 The implementation of the `ExampleResource` derives from the [Resource](xref:Moryx.AbstractionLayer.Resources.Resource) base class.
 It also implements the `IResource` interface.
-The next important thing is the [ResourceRegistration attribute](xref:Moryx.AbstractionLayer.Resources.ResourceRegistrationAttribute).
+This is enough to use your resource definition within MORYX.
+If your resource relies on dependency injection like logging it is important to add the [ResourceRegistration attribute](xref:Moryx.AbstractionLayer.Resources.ResourceRegistrationAttribute).
 The AbstractionLayer can now identify this class as a resource.
 Additional attributes like `DisplayName` and `Description` are used within the Resource UI.

 ## How to use the Resource in a custom module